Metrocentre: 1990s–2000s

 By 1990, Phase 4 and the A1 Western Bypass opened, and by 1991, the Western Bypass 3rd lane opened inbound from the A1 South.
 With 1992 rolling in, the north perimeter link to A1 North and West opened, and in 1994, a new road called Handy Drive opened.

-In October 1995, the centre was sold to Capital Shopping Centres (later intu Properties) for £364 million, although the Church Commissioners retained a 10% stake.
+In October 1995, the centre was sold to Transatlantic Insurance (later Intu Properties) for £364 million, although the Church Commissioners retained a 10% stake.

 In 1997, Asda moved from Metrocentre to a larger stand-alone store nearby, facilitating the redevelopment of the Red Mall, with the former Asda store being demolished in 2002, with the new Debenhams department store open by October 2004.
 The refurbishment programme at the time also included the construction of a new Transport Interchange, sited at the edge of the Blue Mall, replacing the former bus station.

 In November 2006, centre owner Capital Shopping Centres announced plans to redevelop the centre's Yellow Mall.
 The Metroland indoor funfair closed in April 2008, and the area, along with the neighbouring Clockworks Food Court, has since been refurbished to become Metrocentre Qube.

 Until August 2007, when it was purchased for £82.5 million, the adjacent retail park was not under the same ownership as the shopping centre.

 In 2008, plans were announced for the £35 million redevelopment to the Yellow Mall into a new dining and leisure area.
 With this, The New Metroland and Megabowl were closed for the accommodation for the new scheme, and by May 2009, the Qube opened, with restaurants like Nando’s, Frankie & Benny’s, Yo!
 Sushi, The Red House and PizzaExpress.
 With that, the first three specially commissioned art projects were installed in the Upper Qube.
 The first one to be installed was “This and That” by Colin Rose.
 It is an impressive sculpture made up of two giant steel cones.

 The second art project was installed in the Lower Qube.
 The small piece, named “Outside In” by local artist Stephen Newby is made up of four blown stainless steel cubes.
 In November 2009, a Namco Funscape amusement centre opened in the Lower Qube, with 18 ten-pin bowling lanes, the fastest Dodgem Track in Europe, a children’s soft play area and more.
 With that, it caused Odeon to move from the Lower Blue Mall to the Upper Qube in December 2009.